DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 Through what has been a rather tough year, my family have been patient and understanding, and I would like to thank my husband David for being there through all of it.
-Lastly, no words can describe the love and joy I get from my three wonderful children, Helene Bjørkmann Berry, Henrik Isak Bjørkmann Berry and Hedda Emilie Davidsdatter Bjørkmann Berry.
+Lastly, no words can describe the love and joy I get from my three wonderful children, Helene, Henrik Isak and Hedda Emilie Davidsdatter.
 This is for them.

 T.B.B.